 Process servers are tasked with delivering legal and other documents that must be served in person on behalf of courts or other legal agencies.
 In Idaho, process servers are not required to be licensed, but must be at least 18 years of age.
 You can find work as a process server as well as further career information by contacting your local court systems.

 Training and Education Options in Idaho

 As with most other careers in the criminal justice system, success as a bounty hunter is based on your skills and qualifications.
 The best possible foundation for your career is earning an education that supports your professional goals.
 There are many two- and four-year degree programs in law enforcement and criminal justice that can give you an understanding of Idaho’s laws as well as help you develop specific skills in investigation, fugitive recovery, and related areas.
-Below we have listed a few schools in Idaho that offer associate degrees in criminal justice.
+Below we have listed a few schools in Idaho that offer degrees in criminal justice.